Temporary road closures

 First of of all, you will need to apply for a temporary road closure.
 Please note that we do not charge a fee for applications.

-There are different application forms and guidance for the various events being planned:
+There are different application forms and guidance depending on the type of event being planned.

-You will need to send us a risk assessment with your application form – if you don’t have a risk assessment, you can download and complete our template.
+You will need to carry out a risk assessment.
+If you don’t have a risk assessment form, you can download and complete our template.
 Please do contact us if you need any help.

-If your event includes musical entertainment or the sale of food or drink, this will require a separate approval and licence – see our temporary event notice page for more detail.
+If you’d like to include musical entertainment or the sale of food or drink at your event your will need a separate approval and licence, there’s more information on our temporary event notice page.

 Once you’ve completed the application form and have read all the conditions and the necessary paperwork, please send by email or post it to the contact details below.

 How much notice do I need to give?

 We must receive your application form and associated documents at least 28 days before the date of the planned event.
 It may not be possible to process late applications.